Understanding Florida’s Presumption Of Fault In Rear-End Accident Lawsuits

 Speak with a Florida Accident Lawyer Today

 Even when you are convinced the other driver was responsible for causing your accident, you still need to prove it to a judge in accordance with Florida law.
 A qualified West Palm Beach car accident attorney can provide you with invaluable advice and representation in this area.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.